Taking out a Bright Lending loan can lead to a not-so-bright future.

 Since Bright Lending is a tribal lender, they are not required to be licensed in the state of Montana.
 According to Finder, although Montana does allow payday-type loans, they cap the interest rate companies can charge customers at 36%.
 Bright Lending does not follow the state’s laws, as they get around these laws by operating on tribal land.

-On a more positive note, the company also boasts that they are members of the Online Lender’s Alliance, which requires members to follow a set of best practices.
+On a more positive note, the company also boasts that it is a member of the Online Lender’s Alliance, which requires members to follow a set of best practices.
 The Online Lender’s Alliance does have a set of checks and balances, as it provides consumers with a special hotline to make complaints or report fraud.
 The OLA Consumer Hotline phone number is 1-866-299-7585.
 Consumers also have the option of sending an email to firstname.lastname@example.org.

 Typical Loan Terms of Loans from Bright Lending